Homebrew/legacy-homebrew/README.md

 Homebrew
 ========
-Homebrew helps you install the UNIX tools that didn't come with OS X.
+Homebrew is the easiest and most flexible way to install the UNIX tools Apple didn't include with OS X.

 Requirements